☀ Domingo Brief — Bye Bye Fujimori

 🇩🇴 Eaton will open its fifth manufacturing site in the Dominican Republic this year, following the announcement of an assembly plant in Santiago de los Caballeros.
 The new facility, which will have the capacity to produce 65K Bussmann series fuses for use in everything from electric vehicles to data centers, is expected to create roughly 300 manufacturing jobs.

-Subscribe to Premium Membership to read the rest.
+Subscribe to Premium Subscription to read the rest.

-Become a paying subscriber of Premium Membership to get access to this post and other subscriber-only content.
+Become a paying subscriber of Premium Subscription to get access to this post and other subscriber-only content.

 Already a paying subscriber?
-Sign In
+Sign In.

 Reply